ibmtjbot/tjbot/README.md

 # TJ Bot
 <img src="/images/tjbot.jpg" width="85%">

-[IBM Watson Maker Kits](http://ibm.biz/mytjbot) is a collection of DIY open source templates to connect to [Watson services](https://www.ibm.com/watson/developercloud/services-catalog.html) in a fun way.
+[IBM Watson Maker Kits](http://ibm.biz/mytjbot) are a collection of DIY open source templates to connect to [Watson services](https://www.ibm.com/watson/developercloud/services-catalog.html) in a fun way.
 [TJ Bot](http://ibm.biz/mytjbot) is the first kit in the collection.
 You can 3D print the robot or laser cut it, then use one of the available [recipes](recipes) to bring him to life! #TJBot

 Better still, you can create your own custom recipes to bring exciting ideas to life using any combination of Watson's Cognitive API's!